Bean-Vic/Homework-Jan-2026/HW9/WU_YUTONG/note.md

 ## 1. What is the Flux architecture?
-Flux is an architecture used to manage state in front-end applications.
+Flux architecture is a way to manage state using one-way data flow.

+In Flux, actions describe what happened, they are sent to a dispatcher, which forwards them to stores.
+The store updates the state, and the view (UI) reads the state and re-renders.
-The key idea is one-way data flow, where data moves in a single direction.
-This makes state changes easier to understand and debug, especially in larger apps.
+The key idea is that data always flows in one direction, which makes the app easier to understand and debug.

 ---